Cap table mistakes to avoid at all costs

 As such, a cap table is a quick and easy way of seeing an individual’s percentage share of a company and what it’s worth.
 Ultimately, a cap table should provide this information at a glance.

-Now, this might be straightforward in the early stages of your business, when your headcount doesn’t change frequently, but things become exponentially more complicated as you scale.
+Cap tables are generally straightforward in the early stages when your headcount doesn’t change frequently, but things become exponentially more complicated as you scale.

 Let’s consider the different ways that businesses can manage their cap tables.